cschwarz-stat-sfu-ca/SPAS/cran-comments.md

 Local OS X intall: There were 1 Notes: See below
 check_win_release: There were 0 Notes:
 check_win_devel  : There were 0 Notes:
+check_rhub       : There were 1 Notes: See below

 * checking installed package size ...
 NOTE installed size is 12.8Mb